SrAlejo44/EstudioDevOps90Dias/README.md

-# EstudioDevOps90Dias
+# Our DevOps Journey

-Este es un repositorio compartido con Angie Giraldo y David Gorricho para almacenar lo aprendido y los talleres realizados sobre el estudio DevOps
+This is a repository share with Angie Giraldo and David Gorricho to document the progress and learning form DevOps.
+We will start with concepts and basic theory